 Inside the SilverLeaf Plus on the Rocky Mountaineer © Alexander Howard / Lonely Planet

 On the Rockies to the Red Rocks route, service is split between two classes: SilverLeaf and SilverLeaf Plus.
 The latter features access to a lounge car, which has additional seating and a full bar with a better beer and wine selection than found on the SilverLeaf car.
 The extra lounge car also has the effect of splitting the passengers between the two cars – once we’re off, most of the passengers head into the lounge for a drink, leaving much of the main car virtually empty.
-I take advantage of the emptiness to watch the landscapes pass on both sides of the car.
+I take advantage of the emptiness to watch the terrain pass on both sides of the car.

 A plate of roasted chicken with corn and poblano salsa